 Chevening Scholarships - Offered in over 150 countries and generally for one year master's courses.
 They enable the potential leaders of tomorrow to develop strong links with the UK and with each other in a global network.

-Claes Isacson Scholarship - Awarded annually to students from any country who are studying a subject related to the shipping industry and/or marine insurance business.
+Claes Isacson Scholarship - Awarded annually to students from any country who are studying a subject with a view to finding work in the shipping industry and/or marine insurance business.

 Colt Foundation Fellowships - Funding for 3 years to support high quality research projects in the field of occupational and environmental health at a UK institution.